 These are my kid’s FAVORITE Soft Sugar Cookies.
-They are a copycat Lofthouse Cookie recipe, but BETTER!
-These soft sugar cookies are buttery and soft with the perfect crumb and vanilla flavor, all topped with creamy frosting!
+These are a copycat Lofthouse Cookie recipe, you know, the kind you get from the supermarket bakery in the 12 pack?
+They’re buttery and soft topped with creamy buttercream frosting and sprinkles!

 I know you love those supermarket cookies with the pretty swirl of frosting and the colorful sprinkles.
 And I MAY have fallen victim to temptation on more than one occasion where I polished off a few on the way home from the store, getting sprinkles all over my car as evidence.